cosmos/cosmos/README.md

 ### Becoming a Validator After Genesis Day

-Gnut holders who are not already validators can become one by signing and submitting a `BondTx` transaction.
-The amount of gnuts provided as collateral must be nonzero.
+Gnug holders who are not already validators can become one by signing and submitting a `BondTx` transaction.
+The amount of gnugs provided as collateral must be nonzero.
 Anyone can become a validator at any time, except when the size of the current validator set is greater than the maximum number of validators allowed.
-In that case, the transaction is only valid if the amount of gnuts is greater than the amount of effective gnuts held by the smallest validator, where effective gnuts include vesting and delegated gnuts.
-When a new validator replaces an existing validator in such a way, the existing validator becomes inactive and all the gnuts and delegated gnuts enter the unbonding state.
+In that case, the transaction is only valid if the amount of gnugs is greater than the amount of effective gnugs held by the smallest validator, where effective gnugs include vesting and delegated gnugs.
+When a new validator replaces an existing validator in such a way, the existing validator becomes inactive and all the gnugs and delegated gnugs enter the unbonding state.
 Note that, given the distribution of genesis-validators, the 33 available validator spots, and the issuance schedule, it is impossible for any genesis-validators to become unbonded by this mechanism.